Glean important information from your data

 - Once the photo has been taken, it is uploaded to the cloud.
 There, person/face recognition functions may be used to link the photo with stored persons.

-As you can see, in the example, data is saved at different levels and is analyzed at different levels, too.
-The reasons for carrying out analyses at different levels are manifold, ranging from security to performance and network capacity.
+As you can see, in the given example, data is saved and analyzed at different levels.
+The reasons for carrying out analyses at these levels are manifold, ranging from security to performance and network capacity.

 On the basis of the Gartner Data Analytics Maturity Mode, we can assign added value to different analysis methods.
-The more statements we’re able to make about the future, the more extra value we have.
-This makes perfect sense.
-If we can shape the future (top right, prescriptive analytics), the added value to be anticipated is greater than if we are merely able to understand the past (bottom left, descriptive analytics).
+The sooner we’re able to make statements about the future, the more extra value we have.
+This is easy to understand: If we can shape the future (top right, prescriptive analytics), the added value to be anticipated is greater than if we are merely able to understand the past (bottom left, descriptive analytics).

 IoT applications and Industry 4.0 scenarios benefit from all analyses.
 The further into the future we want to go and the more we want to influence the future, the more likely we are to come across complex analysis models.
-Naturally, the most added value is created at the higher levels (so at application level and not at sensor level).
-The reasons for this are as follows:
+Naturally, the most value is created at the higher levels (e.g. at application level and not at sensor level).

 - The data volume and breadth of data increases.